 MR. CHRISTIAN JOSZ

-Christian Josz, a national of Belgium, assumed duties as Centre Coordinator for the Caribbean Regional Technical Assistance Centre on August 28, 2020.
+Christian Josz, a national of Belgium, assumed duties as Director for the Caribbean Regional Technical Assistance Centre on August 28, 2020.
 Christian has over 22 years of experience at the International Monetary Fund (IMF) where he was a mission chief in the African Department and the Middle East and Central Asia Department for the last 11 years before he joined CARTAC.
 Christian’s experience at the IMF includes leading teams to negotiate and implement programs of economic and financial reforms, conduct surveillance, and implement capacity development programs.
 He also worked for 12 years at the Belgian central bank, the Belgian Ministry of the Economy and a large multinational corporation before joining the IMF.
 Christian holds degrees of Commercial Engineer from the Solvay Brussels School of Economics and Management at the Université Libre de Bruxelles and a Master of Business Administration from the University of Toronto.
 He is fluent in French, English and Dutch.
 He is married, proud father of three children, and proud grandfather of one granddaughter.

 Position: External Sector Statistics Advisor